zotonic/zotonic/doc/cookbook/frontend-template-select-value.rst

 ---

-Suppose you want to wire a change event for a select box to update a div based on the selected value i.e. you want to wire the action to use the selected value when rendering the template.
+Suppose you want to wire a change event for a select box to update a another select box, i.e. you want to wire the action to use the selected value when rendering the template.

 Assumptions